graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 `--use-init` sets the initial weights of the model to be the same across separate runs.

-`--compiler-report` causes the model to generate a compilation report and then terminate.
+`--compile-only` causes the model to only compile.
+This will not acquire any IPUs and thus facilitates profiling without using hardware resources.

+`--compile-only-ipu-version` sets the IPU version to be used while using --compile-only option

 ### Test script